 After the presentations, Kirk introduced us to a polished woman on the side who showed us the product book.
 A glance over my shoulder and I saw the two other guests who Tom and I did not know were at the mercy of the rest of the business associates, who turned their chairs into a circle to pressure them into signing up.

 The woman explained she needed our personal information so they would send us trials of the products.
-Still brainwashed under the allure of a profitable business prospect, we trusted this was credible so we told her our names, phone numbers, and addresses.
+Still brainwashed by the allure of a profitable business prospect, we trusted this was a credible venture so we told her our names, phone numbers, and addresses.

 My stomach churned nervously when she then asked for our credit card and social security numbers.
-Uncharacteristic of Tom and I, neither of us brought our wallets with us by a stroke of luck.
+By an uncharacteristic stroke of luck, neither Tom or I had brought our wallets.

 Tom’s brows furrowed and he started questioning her, “Why do you need my credit card number?”